epfl-SDP/android/wiki/Sprint-7.md

 In the future I need to remember that my tasks are not finished once their work is done, I also need to take into account the pull request review’s potential numerous requested changes that can take double the time of that of my initial task.

 ## Alexandre Piveteau (Scrum Master)

+During the first week of the sprint, I had the responsibility to improve the visuals of the app by making sure it better conforms to our Figma prototypes, and adding some micro-interactions which make it more enlightening to use.
+For instance, I added some confetti when a user wins a match or a puzzle.
+I performed some test infrastructure work and refactorings, so we could store user preferences, and completely refactored the game engine to make it faster.
+I also implemented filtering of tournaments.

+During the second week, I worked with Matthieu to create the promo video of the app.
+I also gave a hand to a few of my teammates, implementing some features and solving some bugs.

+I finished all my tasks according to the sprint schedule, and the sprint went really well overall.

 ## Mohamed Badr Taddist